Optomatica/opto_ml_blog/julia_closure/blog.md

 > 1, 1, 2, 3, 5, 8, 13, 21, ..., etc

+In this tutorial we'll be generating fibonacci sequence in different ways.
+We'll start with a simple `for loop` and then see how we can use julia multiple dispatch with `Base.iterate`.
+Also we'll be checking recursion and a more efficient version of recursion.
+Finally we'll talking about closures.

 ## 1. Simple Loop
 The natural way of approaching this problem is to start with `a=0`, `b=1` and keep adding those variables along the way to the target sequence.